Success-The-Analyst/International-Students-in-Canada-2015-2023-Prediction-2024-to-2030/README.md

 The following technologies were utilized in this project:

 ### 1. **Python**
-   - The primary programming language used to build the analysis and forecasting model.

 ### 2. **Pandas**
-   - A Python library used for data analysis and manipulation.
-It is used for handling datasets, cleaning data, and generating statistics.

 ### 3. **Matplotlib & Seaborn**
-   - Python libraries for creating static, animated, and interactive visualizations.
-They are used to plot trends and distribution charts.

 ### 4. **NumPy**
-   - A library used for handling arrays and performing numerical operations, used here for data transformations and simulations.

 ### 5. **Jupyter Notebook**
-   - An open-source web application used to run Python code interactively and showcase the data analysis and forecasting.

 ### 6. **CSV**
-   - The format used for saving the processed data, allowing easy export and use for further analysis.

 ### 7. **GitHub**
-   - The platform used to host the project code, share it with others, and enable version control.

 ## Installation
 To run the project, you need to install the required libraries.
 You can install them using pip:

 ```bash